open-meteo/open-meteo/docs/getting-started.md

 The HTTP server and download commands are developed using the Vapor Swift framework and compile to a single binary `openmeteo-api`.

 Once the binary is available, you can start an HTTP server and download weather data from open-data sources.
-The file based database is automatically created as soon aa first data are downloaded.
+The file-based database is automatically created, as soon as the first datasets are downloaded.

 Hardware requirements:
-- A relatively modern CPU with SIMD instructions. `x86_64` and `arm` are supported
+- A relatively modern CPU with SIMD instructions.
+Both `x86-64` and `Arm®` are supported.
-- At least 8 GB memory.
-16 GB recommended.
+- At least 8 GB of memory, 16 GB recommended.
-- For all forecast data, 150 GB disk space are recommended.
-If only a small selection for weather variables is used, just a couple of GB are fine.
+- For all forecast data, 150 GB of disk space is recommended (for best performance, SSD with high number of IOPS).
+If only a small selection for weather variables is used, just a couple of GB are fine (32 - 48 GB).

 ## Running the API
 There are different option to run Open-Meteo: Docker or with prebuilt Ubuntu 22.04 (Jammy Jellyfish) packages.